Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 01.32.06 UTC
+- WIB: Selasa, 17 September 2024 02.18.36 UTC
-- WITA: Selasa, 17 September 2024 02.32.06 UTC
+- WITA: Selasa, 17 September 2024 03.18.36 UTC
-- WIT: Selasa, 17 September 2024 03.32.06 UTC
+- WIT: Selasa, 17 September 2024 04.18.36 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature